-This rapid and collegiate response to the digital reality and innovation launched by the pandemic was embodied within my work in Nursing Sciences.
-Here we needed to move our dedicated nursing academics, and our students, online 'in a hurry' and ahead of the rest of the University.
-In a medical emergency, our student nurses were in demand, with requests to graduate and enter the workforce - immediately.
-The potential conflict was that high quality nursing teaching is typically developmental, taking place over time and in various collaborative ways.
-Our staff pride themselves on delivering a high level of content knowledge and skills to trainee nurses, with an approach very much in Wenger's (1997) Community of Practice model and founded on a 'humanisation' curriculum
+This rapid and collegiate response to the digital reality and innovation launched by the pandemic is exemplified within my work in Nursing Sciences.
+Here we also needed to move our dedicated nursing academics, and our students, online 'in a hurry' and this ahead of the rest of the University.
+In this medical emergency, our student nurses were in demand, with requests to graduate and enter the workforce - immediately.
+The potential conflict was that high-quality nursing teaching that is typically developmental, taking place over time and in various collaborative ways was 'fast tracked'.
+Despite the challenging situation and calls for changing our training, we wanted to maintain high teaching standards for the students - those nurses - to ensure exceptionally high quality for their patients.
+Our staff pride themselves on delivering a high level of content knowledge and skills to trainee nurses, with an approach very much in Wenger's (1997) Community of Practice model and founded on a 'humanization' curriculum led by BU Nursing academics (Todres et al., 2009).